-What did you see?
-What do you think the What did the DSP say individual wanted or and do?
-What effect Challenging Behavior It May Mean DSP Communication needed? did the DSPs words or actions have?
-What did you see? individual wanted or and do?
-What effect did the DSPs words or
+Challenging Behavior It May Mean DSP Communication What did you see?
+What do you think the individual wanted or needed?
+What did the DSP say and do?
+What effect did the DSPs words or actions have?

 ACTIVITY: Positive Behavior Support Video Demonstration